LiFaytheGoblin/ScratchX-Extensions/README.md

 # ScratchX-Extensions
 I'm trying to make a Scratch Extension.

-Go to http://scratchx.org/?url=https://cdn.rawgit.com/LiFaytheGoblin/ScratchX-Extensions/gh-pages/CatX.js#scratch to try it out!
+Go to http://scratchx.org/?url=https://lifaythegoblin.github.io/ScratchX-Extensions/CatX.js to try it out!

+Thanks to Thepuzzlegame on Scratch for helping me when something didn't work!